kudelskisecurity/ecdsa-polynomial-nonce-recurrence-attack/README.md

 In the `original-attack` folder, we provide the original (easy to read) proof-of-concept of the attack.
 The one that was later used in production is the `recurrence_nonce` attack.

+In the `results` folder, we provide the results we obtained for the Half-Half attack.

 # Requirements